confluentinc/ksql/docs/developer-guide/ksqldb-clients/dotnet-client.md

 Due to C#'s built in async/await functionality, we can write async code without a lot of the complexity that in other clients.
 All of our API methods return [Task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task-1) objects and can be awaited.

-To consume records one-at-a-time in a synchronous fashion, use the `poll()` method on the query result object.
+To consume records one-at-a-time, use the `PollAsync()` method on the query result object.
-If `poll()` is called with no arguments, it blocks until a new row becomes available or the query is terminated.
-You can also pass a `Duration` argument to `poll()`, which causes `poll()` to return `null` if no new rows are received by the time the duration has elapsed.
-For more information, see the [API reference](api/io/confluent/ksql/api/client/StreamedQueryResult.html#poll(java.time.Duration)).
+To check for successful completion, the property `IsComplete` can be used.
+If a failure has occurred, the property `IsFailed` is true and the next call to `PollAsync()` will throw an exception.

 ```csharp
 IClient client = ClientBuilder